CS171/Homework_instructions/week-03/lab/week_03_lab.md

 	- List with opening days (some attractions are open only on specific days, like weekends)
 	- Limited access for children (yes / no)

 	*You can make up the actual values for each of those attributes.
 We are mainly interested in the following: How would you store this data in code?
 Which data structure(s) would you use?
 We suggest that you start with pen and paper to design your data structure (or your local code editor).
 Which JS data structure would you use (basic data types, arrays, objects, etc.)?
 Which data types (string, boolean, etc.) would you use to represent the data?
 Once you know how you want to implement it, continue to step (3).*

 3. **Create a new HTML file and JS file and implement the data structure**

 	JS can be included directly in HTML or in a separate file with *.js* suffix and then referenced.
-Generally, including JS in a separate file is the prefered method:
+Generally, including JS in a separate file is the preferred method:

 	```javascript
 	// Included directly
 	<script type="text/javascript">
 		let message = "test";
 	</script>

 	// Referenced (at the bottom of the <body> tag, below other included javascript libraries)
 	<script type="text/javascript" src="js/myscript.js"></script>
 	```

 	Make up some example data (3 amusement rides, with the above described attributes) and implement your data structure in JS.

 4. **Write messages to the web console**

 	The console is an essential tool for debugging.
 It shows logged security alerts, warnings, errors, informational messages etc. When you are creating scripts, you can write your own debug messages to the console:

 	```javascript
 	console.log("My debug message");

 	let debugId = 12;
 	console.log("Another debug message with id: " + debugId);
 	```

 	Use ```console.log()``` to print some information of your dataset:

 	* Name of the first amusement ride
 	* All days when the second attraction is open
 	* First item of the list of opening days from the second amusement ride